 Personal perspective

 In my years of working within the CBD and hemp industry, I’ve found cannabidiol (CBD) to be one of the most compelling aspects of the cannabis plant.
-Its complex structure, non-intoxicating nature, and broad potential for application have positioned it at the centre of both scientific research and regulatory discussions.
+Its complex structure, non-intoxicating nature, and broad potential for application have positioned it at the centre of both scientific research and industry conversations.

 From seed selection to extraction, each stage of production reveals something new about the compound's versatility and how its quality can vary depending on agricultural and processing standards.